Some of the numbers presented in this website may not be the most recent available

 Of course the same is true for collections of basins in a country; countries in a region; and, ultimately, all regions in the world.

 The question for the industry and policy makers is when growth ceases and decline begins on a well, field, country and global scale, how fast it will happen and what, if anything, should be done about it?
-A comprehensive data-driven supply model has been developed by Globalshift to help define the timing and magnitude of ‘growth, then decline’, for fields, basins, countries, regions and the world.
+The model helps define the timing and magnitude of growth, then decline, for fields, basins, countries, regions, and the world.

-2. OPEC governments and some non-OPEC governments may or may not act to support price by restricting output.
-In the event that OPEC restricts output it will be to create a price level that erodes supply of higher cost oil but maintains demand for lower cost oil.
-Thus OPEC countries in the Middle East with lower cost oil supplies will drive the decision to act during a down swing in price.
-Other Governments may attempt to actively control price but only in support of OPEC.
+OPEC governments may act to support price by restricting output.
+When OPEC restricts output it is to create a price level that erodes supply of higher cost oil but maintains demand for lower cost oil.
+OPEC countries in the Middle East with their lower cost oil supplies will drive the decision to act during a down-swing in price.

-3. As long as energy from the combustion of fossil fuels is cheaper than from renewables, fossil fuels will be used (until the effects of global warming become unbearable).
-Oil and gas demand will thus be driven by price alone (under prevailing local and global economic conditions).
+As long as energy from the combustion of fossil fuels is cheaper than from renewables, fossil fuels will be used (until the effects of global warming become unbearable).
+Oil and gas demand will thus be driven by price under prevailing local and global economic conditions.

-There are a number of countries where output growth will proceed sufficiently fast to offset declines elsewhere - particularly (but not exclusively) Brazil; the OPEC countries of Iran, Iraq and Angola; NGLs from Qatar; heavy oils from Colombia and possibly Venezuela; syncrude from Canada; and, especially, oil from shales in the USA and elsewhere.
+There are a number of countries where output growth can proceed sufficiently fast to offset declines elsewhere - particularly (but not exclusively) Brazil; Guyana, Namibia, the OPEC countries of Iran and Iraq; NGLs from Qatar; heavy oils from Colombia and possibly Venezuela; syncrude from Canada; and, especially, oil from tight shales in the USA, Argentina and elsewhere.

-Eventually all countries will ramp up supply as fast as they can whilst the oil price escalates (and demand declines) naturally.
+But eventually all countries will ramp up supply as fast as they can whilst the oil price escalates and demand declinesy.
 There will now be room (and economic pressure) for more biofuels; CTLs; GTLs; determined fuel substitution; and new conservation methods.

-The on-going balance of these issues will make the curve bumpier than depicted by a simple supply model.
-However, analysis of the magnitude and timing of plateau output is realistic, as is a future decline rate (of around 2% per year).
+The on-going balance of these issues will make the production profile bumpier than depicted by a simple supply model.
+However, analysis of the magnitude and timing of plateau output is realistic, as is a future decline rate of around 2% per year.

 Estimates are made where sparse data has been released, such as in former Soviet bloc countries.
 A cumulative number is determined for each country where wells (all onshore) were drilled prior to 1930.